Roberto Ramírez (footballer)

-Roberto Ramírez (born 7 July 1996) is an Argentine professional footballer who plays as a goalkeeper for Quilmes, on loan from Argentine Primera División side Godoy Cruz.
+Roberto Fabián Ramírez (born 7 July 1996) is an Argentine professional footballer who plays as a goalkeeper for All Boys, on loan from Argentine Primera División side Godoy Cruz.

 Career

 Ramírez joined Argentine Primera División side Godoy Cruz in 2009.
 He first appeared on a first-team teamsheet in 2013–14 as he went unused in games against Newell's Old Boys and Racing Club.
 After two further substitute bench appearances in 2015, Ramírez made his professional debut in 2016–17 in a 1–0 victory over Huracán on 26 August 2017.
 In June 2022, Ramírez joined Primera Nacional side Quilmes on loan for the rest of the year.